How Much do Guitar Lessons Cost?

 Unfortunately, the lessons cannot compare to the quality of live one-on-one lessons where the teacher can customize the material for you, give you live feedback on your playing in real time, and help you become better at practicing and performing.
 Any student who is interested in becoming a capable guitar player is better off looking for live one-on-one lessons, such as the $30 half hour lessons offered through Lesson With You.

-How to Find the Most Affordable Guitar Lessons
+How to Find the Cheapest Guitar Lessons

-Lesson With You has a set price of $55 per hour and is a far better deal than the two alternatives mentioned, and indeed the value is better than any other site we have found.
+Lesson With You has a set price of $55 per hour and is a far better deal than the three alternatives mentioned, and indeed the value is better than any other site we have found.
 Each guitar teacher at Lesson With You has a Master’s or Doctorate in guitar, including from schools such as the University of Southern California, but the lessons are only $55 per hour, making the live online guitar lessons an incredible value.

 Takelessons had the highest average price among qualified guitar teachers, at $90 per hour.
 Even finding a teacher who didn’t major in guitar, such as one with a violin or piano degree, did not do much to lower the price.
 Sorting through the options, it quickly became apparent that many of the top teachers did not have formal education in music, and even those who had a music degree often did not have it for guitar, despite charging high prices for music lessons.